Phyllis Tangitu

 Phyllis hails from Ngati Pikiao, Ngati Ranginui and Ngati Awa.
 Born in Whakatane raised in Te Teko, Rotoiti, Rotorua (Bay of Plenty New Zealand).

 Phyllis started her career in education and moved into the health sector in 1989.
-She has worked in project management, general management (including operational management of services and teams) and directorship roles.
-She a senior executive member for Lakes District Health Board, in Mental Health and Addictions and Māori Health for 33 years.
+She has worked in project management, general management (including operational management of services and teams) in Mental Health and Addictions and Māori Health over the past 35 years.

 Kaushi Ambepitiya, Senior Audiologist / Clinic Manager / Auckland Group Manager at Dilworth Hearing